fernandwill/task-manager-ui/README.md

 ## Deploying to Vercel
 - Point the Vercel project root to the `frontend` directory.
 - Do not define `VITE_API_BASE_URL` in the Vercel environment variables (or explicitly set it to `/api`) so the built client targets the serverless function.
 - Deploy as usual.
-The build produces the static Vite assets and the Python Serverless Function at `api/index.py`, which runs on the Python 3.11 runtime and keeps transient state in `/tmp` between warm invocations.
+The build produces the static Vite assets and the Python Serverless Function at `api/index.py`, which runs on the Python 3.9 runtime (via `@vercel/python@3.9`) and keeps transient state in `/tmp` between warm invocations.

 ## Available API Endpoints
 | Method | Path | Description |